mertemba/structstore/README.md

 ## Limitations

-* The library currently only supports the following types: int, string, bool, nested structure.
+* The library currently only supports the following types: int, double, string, bool, nested structures.
 * The arena memory region currently has a fixed size, i.e. at some point, additional allocations will throw an exception.
 * Shared memory is mmap'ed to the same address in all processes (using